uperl/Archive-Libarchive/README.md

 Also note that the "raw" format handler does not recognize or accept empty files.
 If you specifically want to be able to read empty files, you'll need to also invoke the [support\_format\_empty method on Archive::Libarchive::ArchiveRead](https://metacpan.org/pod/Archive::Libarchive::API#support_format_empty).

+The module [Archive::Libarchive::Unwrap](https://metacpan.org/pod/Archive::Libarchive::Unwrap) also provides similar functionality to this example in a simple, less powerful interface.

 ## A basic write example